ltomas837/djangoBlog/README.md

 python3 manage.py runserver
 ```

 You will then be able to connect to *localhost:8000*.
 The articles/categories and the links between the categories and articles can be added using the admin login page.
-An admin user is already created with the credientials *login=admin* and *password=admin*.
+An admin user is already created with the credientials login=*admin* and password=*admin*.
 On the home page, a search is available on the categories, and on any text pattern in the article.
 They are sorted from the most recent to the latest.
 A page indexing has been done to facilitate the navigation.
 The article details can be reached click on the button *Read more*.